 In that case, you may choose to enroll for more coverage through your employer’s plan and pay the premiums through payroll deduction.
 Or you can choose to purchase a policy through your bank, credit union, financial professional or insurance agent.

-In the event of your death, both policies may pay a death benefit to your beneficiaries.
+In the event of your death, both policies would then pay a death benefit to your beneficiaries.

 The life insurance application process

 Q: How do I choose a life insurance company?

 If you’re enrolling for coverage at work, your employer chooses the insurance company for you.

 If you’re working with a financial professional or insurance agent, they may sell life insurance from multiple insurance companies, or just one if they’re affiliated with a specific insurance company.

 There are third-party organizations that rate the performance and financial strength of insurance companies.
-Search the websites of life insurance companies you are considering to find financial ratings from A.M.
+Search the websites of life insurance companies you are considering to find financial strength ratings from the rating agencies A.M.
 Best, Fitch Ratings, Moody’s Investor Service, and Standard & Poor’s.
 You can check Securian Financial’s ratings here.